stden/estonia/General/Visa/NonEu-Working.md

 * Apply for residency card ASAP!
 * Apply for personal number
 * Apply as Tax Residency (R-Form)
+* Retrieve your residency card
-* Retrieve your residency card and use it (bank account, mobile-id, digital signing, ...)
+ * * Use your card (bank account, mobile-id, digital signing, ...)
+ * * Apply to and attend welcoming modules

 Family of the employee:

 * Get an Estonian D-Visa (better to apply together with the Employee)
 * Travel to Estonia
 * Apply for residency card ASAP!
+* Retrieve your residency card
-* Retrieve your residency card and use it (bank account, mobile-id, digital signing, ...)
+ * * Use your card (bank account, mobile-id, digital signing, ...)
+ * * Apply to and attend welcoming modules